How to Avoid Capital Gains Tax on Inherited Property in Australia: Expert Strategies Revealed

 • There are strategies to limit your CGT liabilities when selling an inherited property, such as understanding and utilising tax exemptions and concessions.

-• If the inherited property was obtained before September 20, 1985, or if it is sold within two years of inheritance, you could potentially avoid CGT.
+• If the inherited property was obtained before September 20, 1985, or sold within two years of inheritance, you could avoid CGT.

 • In certain scenarios, a partial CGT exemption could apply if the property was used to generate income at some point.

-Given the complexity of these laws and their potential impact, it’s always advisable to seek professional advice to navigate these rules effectively and legally.
+Given these laws’ complexity and potential impact, it’s always advisable to seek professional advice to navigate these rules effectively and legally.

-And if you need to get your hands on either a capital gains report or a capital gains tax valuation, get a quote from Duo Tax today.
+And if you need to get your hands on either a capital gains reduction report or a capital gains tax property valuation report , get a quote from Duo Tax today.

 Duo Tax team working together